oagbaneje/bonobo/docs/guide/introduction.rst

 Introduction
 ============

-The first thing you need to understand before you use |bonobo|, or not, is what it does and what it does not, so you can understand if it could be a good fit for your use cases.
+The first thing you need to understand before you use |bonobo|, or not, is what it is and what it is not, so you can understand if it could be a good fit for your use cases.

 How it works?